19Ian/CIS-3103-Database-Development/README.md

 - A Club has many Athletes
 - A Club participates in one Sport

+## Queries
+  SELECT FirstName, LastName, Birthdate, Salary AS Salary_Pounds FROM Athlete
+  ORDER BY Birthdate DESC

+  SELECT FirstName, LastName, Height AS Height_CM, Weight AS Weight_KG FROM Athlete
+  ORDER BY LastName DESC;

+  SELECT FirstName, LastName, Salary AS Salary_Pounds, Nationality, Birthdate FROM Athlete
+  ORDER BY Salary

+  SELECT AVG(Height) AS Avg_Height_CM, AVG(Weight) AS Avg_Weight_KG
+  FROM Athlete;

 ## Glossary
 Athlete - someone competing in one of the following sports who is considered to be successful: Soccer, Basketball, American Football(inferior), Tennis, and Volleyball.